 Who: Children ages 5 and under, along with their parents, grandparents, or caregivers.

 Flier: Click here (PDF).

-Due to the popularity of the first program, the Free Preschool Young Naturalists Program will be scheduled each Friday beginning March 8 at the National Wildlife Refuges Visitor Center on Roanoke Island.
+The Free Preschool Young Naturalists Program is scheduled each Friday at the National Wildlife Refuges Visitor Center on Roanoke Island.
 Children 5 and under, along with their parents, grandparents, or caregivers are invited to explore the natural world through hands-on education.
 The program is geared specifically for ages 2-5; however, toddlers and infants are welcome to come along as a part of a group or older children as helpers.
-There are two identical sessions held each Friday from 9:30-10:30 am and from 1:00-2:00 pm.
 Each hour-long session will include indoor and outdoor activities.
 Be prepared to have fun learning about nature while taking a hike, hearing a story, doing a craft or exploring the exhibit hall.